Hervar77/infinity-doc/mkdocs/api/infinity.noSql.md

 Parameters:

 - collection: `string`
-  >the name of the collection to be queried
+  >The name of the collection to be queried.

 - id: `number`
-  >the ID of the row to be returned
+  >The ID of the row to be returned.

 Return type: `object`